manny-uncharted/quorum/README.md

 ```

 `Clock` is the shared object at `0x6`. `MarketKey` is built from
-`(oracle, strike, direction)` — see `src/predict/market.ts` (resolved against
+`(oracle, strike, direction)` (see `src/predict/market.ts`, resolved against
 `market_key.move`).

 ---

-## The trader's brain — rebuilt from first principles
+## The trader's brain, rebuilt from first principles

 A generic trading loop is an *equity* engine (Buy/Hold/Sell, price targets, multi-month
 horizons).
 A binary option is a different animal, so the desk reasons differently:

-**A binary's price IS a probability.** The contract prices off the oracle's SVI
+**A binary's price IS a probability.** The contract prices off the oracle's SVI volatility
-volatility surface — a fair, **driftless** (risk-neutral) baseline.
-Re-deriving that
+surface, a fair, **driftless** (risk-neutral) baseline.
+Re-deriving that baseline yields
-baseline yields *no edge*; it equals the market quote by construction.
-Edge exists only
+*no edge*; it equals the market quote by construction.
+Edge exists only where the
-where the **real-world** probability differs from the driftless one — momentum, order
+**real-world** probability differs from the driftless one: momentum, order flow, funding,
-flow, funding, scheduled catalysts — things risk-neutral pricing ignores over a
+and scheduled catalysts, the things risk-neutral pricing ignores over a 15-minute to
-15-minute-to-few-hour window.
+few-hour window.

 ```
 edge = P_subjective(up) − P_implied(market)
 ```

 **Division of labour (deliberate):** the LLM agents estimate a *probability* and argue
-about it; the deterministic quant core owns *all arithmetic* — edge, Kelly, sizing,
+about it; the deterministic quant core owns *all arithmetic*: edge, Kelly, sizing,
 thresholds.
 Models are weak at arithmetic and strong at judgement, so a model never
 computes a position size.